Aja-Espana/Aja-Espana/README.md

 # About Me

 Hey, I'm Aja.
 I'm a programmer and designer who has been building prototypes to improve my skills in game development and project management.
-This my personal repository and hub for all of my game system and tool creations, as well as pieces of my lean software suite for Mandible.
+This my personal hub for all of my tools and scripts, including systems I've developed for Mandible.

 ###
 ---
 # Public Projects

-These are currently a few mainline modules from the Mandible ecosystem.
-They represent the foundation of our projects and will remain publicly available for the time being.
+There are currently a few mainline systems in the Mandible suite.
+They're becoming the foundation of our projects and will remain publicly available for the time being.

 ### **Mandible.Generic**
-A foundational package containing engine-agnostic utility systems:
+A foundational package containing Unity and engine-agnostic utils:
 - Custom serialization helpers
 - Data structures (e.g., Blackboard, SerializedDictionary)
 - Math and runtime utilities
-- Shared infrastructure for our Mandible modules
+- Dependency for other Mandible systems

 ### **Mandible.PlayerController**
-A modular, kinematic character controller built for flexibility and extensibility:
+A modular, kinematic character controller that can be easily extensible:
 - Dynamic camera handling
-- Event-driven forces and movement channels
+- Procedural animations and force response
-- Input abstraction layer (Keyboard/Mouse & Controller)
+- Input abstraction layer (PC & Console innately supported)
-- Assessed for future physics integration
+- Open to use with Physics effectors
 - Clean interoperability with Mandible.AbilitySystem

 ### **Mandible.AbilitySystem**
-A modular ability framework with emphasis on extensibility and runtime flexibility:
+A modular ability framework that uses ScriptableObject Abilities with a native scripting API & Blackboard:
 - Base slots, swappable slots, and override profiles
 - Weighted input buffering and ability queuing
 - Runtime ability data and cooldown tracking
 - Extensions: *UltimateAbilitySystem* addon inspired by Overwatch's Ultimates
-- Integrates cleanly with Mandible.PlayerController and custom keybinding setups
+- Integrates cleanly with Mandible.PlayerController and its input abstraction layer

 ---

 # Private R&D Systems (In Development)

-These systems remain private while APIs, documentation, and architecture stabilize.
-They form the backbone of long-term Mandible engine and tooling development.
+These systems will be private, since they're in-house Mandible projects or experiments.
+I might release documentation later on a portfolio site later in my coursework.

 ### **SPKTRE (Main Project)**
 A high-systems action project built on custom Mandible tooling.
-Includes experimental movement logic, AI prototypes, data interfaces, and world systems.
+Includes experimental movement controller, AI prototypes, data interfaces, and core systems.

 ### **BiteGraph**
 A simple, experimental node graph to help model decoupled, serialized behavior: